How Long Does a Repossession Stay on Your Credit Record?

 Pennsylvania Bankruptcy Attorneys Working for People Who Lost a Vehicle to Repossession

 A vehicle repossession could completely upend your life, especially if you needed the car to get to work or run errands.
 Furthermore, a repossession is also a negative mark on your credit history.
-To understand your options, especially if you missed a car payment and your car was not repossessed yet, contact our Springdale bankruptcy lawyers at (215) 701-6519.
+To understand your options, especially if you missed a car payment and your car was not repossessed yet, contact our Springfield bankruptcy lawyers at (215) 701-6519.
 For those people in New Jersey, you can call (609) 755-3115.
-Let Young, Marr, Mallis & Deane’s decades of experience work for you.
+Let Young, Marr, Mallis & Associates’s decades of experience work for you.